• ROENFR

 Art.
 12 - (1) CES elaborates analyses and studies regarding economic and social realities, as well as the application of international agreements and conventions to which Romania is a party and assistance programs initiated by international specialized bodies, in its specific field of activity, proposing measures for their improvement.

-(2) Following the analyses/studies elaborated or internal or external notifications, if the emergence of economic and social phenomena that require new regulations is identified, the Economic and Social Council signals to the Government or Parliament the necessity of developing new normative acts.
+(2) Following the analyses/studies elaborated or internal or external notifications, if the emergence of economic and social phenomena that require new regulations is identified, the Economic and Social Council signals to the Government or Parliament the necessity of elaborating new normative acts.

 (3) The elaboration of studies and analyses can be done either on its own initiative or at the request of the Government or Parliament.